htcondor/htcondor/docs/admin-manual/power-management.rst

 This ordered detection may be bypassed, to use a specified method instead by setting the configuration variable ``LINUX_HIBERNATION_METHOD`` with one of the defined strings.
-This variable is defined in the :doc:`/admin-manual/configuration-macros` section on page \ `Configuration
+This variable is defined in the :ref:`admin-manual/configuration-macros:condor_startd configuration file macros` section.
-Macros <../admin-manual/configuration-macros.html>`__.
 If no usable methods are detected or the method specified by ``LINUX_HIBERNATION_METHOD`` is either not detected or invalid, hibernation is disabled.

 The details of this selection process, and the final method selected can be logged via enabling ``D_FULLDEBUG`` in the relevant subsystem's log